sterny5/sterny5/Project3_code2.md

 ```{r}
 pdbFile <- readLines("C:/Users/Sternfeld/Desktop/ABT785/1ids.pdb")
 ```

-## Generated data frame of alpha carbons
+## Generates data frame for alpha carbon atoms

-### uses substring to collect atom elements to add to dataframe
+### Converts pdb file into data frame of atoms using substring
+> As the pdb file is a txt file with multiple information with specified spacing, substring can be used to extract the desired elements.
+Here, "ATOM" is searched for at the beginning of each line, specifying the presence of an atom and its associated information.
+A data frame is generated with the column names specified below.
 ```{r}
 columns <- c("Atom_serial_number", "Atom_name", "Residue_sequence_number", "Residue_name","Chain", "Temperature_factor",
              "X_orthogonal_coordinate", "Y_orthogonal_coordinate", "Z_orthogonal_coordinate")